 Leave the world behind and embark on a tour of Norway’s fjords by boat and train.
 The combination of rail and sea travel showcases Norway’s natural and cultural highlights in a unique way.

 Explore the charms of beautiful Bergen and then take a scenic train journey through the surrounding mountains to lovely Voss.
-Climb the dizzying heights of Stalheimskleiva by bus, and then come back down to earth with a languorous cruise to Flåm by way of the remarkable Nærøyfjord.
+Then come back down to earth with a languorous cruise to Flåm by way of the remarkable Nærøyfjord.

 If you’ve come to Norway for the scenery, you cannot do better than hop aboard the Flåm Railway, one of the most beautiful train rides in the world.
 If the journey isn’t enough to satisfy your appetite for jaw-dropping views, the Bergensbanen train to Oslo takes you through Norway’s mountainous "rooftop".